flutter/website/index.md

 [buttons](https://docs.flutter.io/flutter/material/PopupMenuButton-class.html).
-The framework then recursively asks each of these widgets to build until the process bottoms out in [fully concrete widgets](https://docs.flutter.io/flutter/widgets/RenderObjectWidget-class.html), which framework then stitches together into a tree.
+The framework then recursively asks each of these widgets to build until the process bottoms out in [fully concrete widgets](https://docs.flutter.io/flutter/widgets/RenderObjectWidget-class.html), which the framework then stitches together into a tree.

 A widget's build function should be free of side effects.
 Whenever it is asked to build, the widget should return a new tree of widgets regardless of what the